HurryPeng/MagiaTimeline/README.md

 python MagiaTimeline.py --shortcircuit
 ```

+**Combination of Arguments.** All the arguments above can be combined, unless explicitly forbidden.

 **Without Command Line**.
 If you have totally no idea how to use a command line to run anything above, you can try running this program by double-clicking it from GUI.
 Before running, you should check that:

 - The input video is renamed to `src.mp4` and put under the same folder as `MagiaTimeline.py`.